DanTappan/USBRecord-Control/README.md

 The Quick Install procedure below uses a copy of the application from the repository, which was pre-built for ARM64 Debian based systems (e.g. Raspian, Armbian) using pyinstaller.
 Alternatively you can clone the repository and build your own copy prior to running the install script

+### INSTALLATION NOTE!!

-Currently, you have to import the **USBRecord.companionconfig** by hand to set up the buttons
+- Currently, you have to import the **USBRecord.companionconfig** by hand to set up the buttons
+- You must enable the OSC server under "Settings->Protocol" (settings are apparently not saved on a .companionconfig export)

-In order for the shutdown command to work, you must use **ssh-keygen** to create a private key for user **companion** (in /home/companion/.ssh) and install the associated public key in /home/*user*/.ssh/authorized_keys
+- In order for the shutdown command to work, you must use **ssh-keygen** to create a private key for user **companion** (in /home/companion/.ssh) and install the associated public key in /home/*user*/.ssh/authorized_keys